 Similar to the way the military developed OD green, Disney put in the research to develop the various shades of Go Away Green.
 It is specially formulated to blend in with a wide range of backgrounds.
-Building, asphalt, shrubbery, and even the sky all make for a backdrop that Go Away Green disappears against.
+Building, asphalt, shrubbery, and even the sky all make for a backdrop that green disappears against.
 Science shows that our eyes are lazy and prefer to focus on contrasting items and things with consistent patterns.
 This is why camouflage works in the first place, and these green shades blend well enough to hide contrasting shadows and depth patterns.

 How You Can Use Go Away Green

-OD Green goes against the gray man idea, because it is so widely used for military colorings that it can be instantly identified as a ‘military color’.
+OD Green goes against the gray man idea because it is so widely used for military colorings that it can be instantly identified as a ‘military color’.
 While it is less noticeable to wandering eyes, if it is noticed- it stands out.
-Go Away Green can help with this because it is less common, but can achieve similar camouflage results.
+Go Away Green can help with this because it is less common but can achieve similar camouflage results.

 The Shades of Go Away Green

 Unlike Olive Drab Green, Go Away Green is not just a single shade.
 Not to mention, if you run down to your local paint store and ask for “Go Away Green”, they will probably look at you as if you are crazy.
-The mainstay color of Go Away Green has been matched to Gallery Green, but various shades and colors are used by Disney.
-Here are a few colors you can request at your local stores:
+The mainstay color of Go Away Green has been matched to Gallery Green, but various shades and colors are used by Disney to closely match different types of foliage.

 - Agate Green SW 7742 (Sherwin-Williams)